Updated: Sep 26, 2022

 “I was thrilled!
-We’d gone out for coffee, and sitting there at the table we talked about publishing the book,” said Williams."
-McCann convinced Williams they'd work on the illustrations together with Danielle as the designer-this time in cut paper-and with back up scans on the cloud, so the work couldn't be lost.
+We’d gone out for coffee, and sitting there at the table, we talked about publishing the book,” said Williams."
+McCann convinced Williams they'd work on the illustrations together with Danielle as the designer-this time in cut paper-and with backup scans on the cloud, so the work couldn't be lost.

 “Working with Polly in the studio, I cut out the paper illustrations.
 I had done that type of work in college, cutting out paper for animations.
-This time the illustrations had to be cut out and taped onto the paper, not an animation board.
+This time the illustrations had to be cut out and taped onto paper, not an animation board.
 It turned out beautifully.
 It was difficult and very detail oriented, but it was a true artist’s work.
-Polly has a big heart, she was so supportive through the entire process,” said Williams.
+Polly has a big heart; she was so supportive through the entire process,” said Williams.

-The final rewriting was completed in April of 2021 and Williams book was ready to be published.
+The final rewriting was completed in April of 2021, and Williams' book was ready to be published.
 At the same time, her doctors told Danielle that her cancer was back in remission.
 A dual celebration she completely cherished.

 Although she no longer teaches, Williams homeschools her son.
 She enjoys journaling daily in the quiet hours of the morning.

 “I’ve been very lucky and had very supportive people with me on this journey.
 My mother has always been my strongest supporter,” stated Williams, “My husband and son, too, have also always supported my writing.”